 Through its heritage company Amoco, BP built what was then Chicago’s tallest skyscraper in the 1970s, and today it has downtown offices in the famous Chicago Mercantile Exchange building.
 BP’s downtown offices serve as the headquarters of its North American fuels business — including its U.S. pipelines business — while also housing one of the company’s most important trading hubs.
 These businesses produce, transport, sell and deliver the energy that makes modern life possible.

 Chicago also is home to the U.S. headquarters of Air BP, one of the world’s leading suppliers of aviation fuel products and services.
 Active in more than 50 countries, Air BP serves everyone from commercial carriers and private aircraft owners to the U.S. military.

-Meanwhile, about 17 miles southeast of downtown Chicago, in northwest Indiana, BP’s Whiting Refinery produces around 10 million gallons of gasoline, 3.5 million gallons of diesel and 1.7 million gallons of jet fuel each day, along with roughly 5% of all asphalt in the United States.
+Meanwhile, about 17 miles southeast of downtown Chicago, in northwest Indiana, BP’s Whiting Refinery produces around 10 million gallons of gasoline, 4 million gallons of diesel and 2 million gallons of jet fuel each day, along with roughly 7 percent of all asphalt in the United States.

-By way of perspective, Whiting produces enough gasoline each day to support the average daily fuel needs of more than 7 million cars.** It’s the largest refinery in the Midwest – as well as BP’s largest refinery anywhere in the world – and it makes enormous contributions to the region’s transportation network.
+Whiting is the largest refinery in the Midwest — and BP’s largest refinery in the world — making enormous contributions to the region’s transportation network.

-Since 2015, BP also has contributed $1.75 million to the Student Conservation Association to support environmental programs for high schoolers and young adults in the Chicagoland and northwest Indiana region.
-Through this partnership, the company has helped improve conditions at Chicago’s Calumet Watershed and the Indiana Dunes National Lakeshore, while helping local youths gain valuable skills and experience.
+Through a partnership with the Student Conservation Association, BP has helped improve conditions at Chicago’s Calumet Watershed and the Indiana Dunes National Lakeshore, empower women in conservation, and support local youths to gain valuable skills and experience.